Carduino-OBD/Docs/README.md

 ### Incompatible
 - Acura
   - MDX
-    - 2014 (Technology package tested, plugging the device in immediately causes the vehicle to throw error codes for LDW and FCW)
+    - 2014 (Technology package tested, plugging the device in immediately causes the vehicle to throw error codes for LDW and FCW.
+2015 is also most likely affected.
+The Advance model likely suffers from similar issues, but the base model is most likely fine.
+May also occur on similar model year RDX, ILX, RLX, and TLX)